dking949/fpl-transfers/README.md

 This project analyses the transfers made by each player each gameweek to see who made the best and worst transfers.
 It then shows these transfers on web app for all to see just how good (or poor) your managerial knowledge is compared to your mates.

+## Live Demo
+The frontend for the proect is deployed on vercel here: https://fpl-transer-abuse-frontend-3wbvvwpyy-dking949.vercel.app/

 ## Background
 The idea was the brainchild of James.
 He wrote a Python script that would send an email blast to all members of the mini league with the gameweeks transfer results.
 Together we repurposed this a little bit and turned it into an API hosted on AWS using Serverless (https://www.serverless.com/).
 In a seperate repo I have created a React frontend app to display the data: https://github.com/dking949/fpl-transers-frontend